Jump to:

 Imaging

 Magnetic resonance imaging (MRI) and magnetic resonance arthrography (MRA) are useful to evaluate labral/chondral pathology.
-Computed tomography and MRI are better for characterizing abnormal joint morphologies.1
+Computed tomography (CT) and MRI are better for characterizing abnormal joint morphologies.1 The sonographic examination as diagnostic technique for FAI syndrome still is of limited use.

 Early predictions of outcomes

-The available literature is insufficient to determine if patients with FAI syndrome have a greater risk of developing hip OA than patients with isolated cam morphologies, or to predict who will develop hip OA, chondral or labral damage.
-A recent study, however, suggested that there is an increased risk of hip OA of up to 10% in young patients with cam impingement morphology who were followed for at least 25 years.25
+The available literature is insufficient to determine if patients with FAI syndrome have a greater risk of developing symptomatic hip OA than patients with isolated cam morphologies, or to predict who will develop symptomatic hip OA, chondral or labral damage.
+A recent study, however, suggested that there is an increased risk of hip OA of up to 10% in young patients with cam impingement morphology who were followed for at least 25 years.29

 Social role and social support system